 One of the key components of a successful medical practice is the maintenance of accurate financial records.
-Accounting is much more than a chore that must be attended to in order to file annual tax returns—if done correctly; it can provide information useful for evaluating performance and for making decisions that have day-to-day and long-term implications.
+Medical practice accounting is much more than a chore that must be attended to in order to file annual tax returns—if done correctly; it can provide information useful for evaluating performance and for making decisions that have day-to-day and long-term implications.

-Although this article focuses on Intuit’s QuickBooks software, many of our clients use other products such as Xero.com (a web-based accounting solution).
-Most accounting products share similar feature sets, and so the information in this article can be easily applied to those products as well.
+Although this article focuses on Intuit’s QuickBooks® accounting software for medical practices, many of our clients use other products such as Xero.com (a web-based medical office accounting software).
+Most accounting products share similar feature sets, and so the information in this article can be easily applied to a variety of software.

 One of the most important things you can do to make sure you are capturing all transactions correctly is to make use of the Bank Reconciliation feature for each bank account active in the software.
-Using the Bank Reconciliation feature is similar to balancing your personal checkbook in that it assists you with verifying that the transactions you have input into the bank accounts match the bank statements you receive.
+Using the Bank Reconciliation feature in your accounting software is similar to balancing your personal checkbook.
+It assists you with verifying that the transactions you have input into the bank accounts match the bank statements you receive.
 Performing monthly bank reconciliations will help ensure that the bank balances shown in the software are an accurate representation of the available cash on hand for operation of the practice.

-Despite the fact that most consumer accounting products such as QuickBooks are designed for users without an accounting background, they can still seem overwhelming if you are not familiar with them.
+Despite the fact that most consumer accounting software such as QuickBooks® is designed for users without an accounting background, they can still seem overwhelming if you are not familiar with them.
 Even experienced users often encounter situations in which they are not sure how to proceed.
-BiggsKofford’s goal is to effectively support our physician clients in the use of their accounting software so they have the financial information they need to successfully manage the operations of their practices.
+BiggsKofford’s goal is to effectively support our physician clients in the use of their accounting software so they have the information necessary for successfully medical practice financial management.